Approaching Kasteleyn transition in frustrated quantum Heisenberg antiferromagnets: End Matter

+Here we introduced the effective free energy of monomers $m= -\Delta/2 -T\ln 2$.
+We note that $m>0$ when $T<-\Delta/(2\ln 2)$.
+In this case the monomer activity is less than one, and it decreases exponentially with the temperature leading to the vanishingly small monomer density near $T_\mathrm{K}$ (see the inset of Fig.~\ref{fig:ctmrg}b).

-\paragraph{Exact results for the pure dimer model} In the limit of infinite monomer energy ($m \to \infty$), our model reduces to the exactly solved hard-dimer problem \cite{Kasteleyn1963}.
+\paragraph{Exact results for the pure dimer model} In the limit of infinite effective monomer free energy ($m \to \infty$), our model reduces to the exactly solved hard-dimer problem \cite{Kasteleyn1963}.
 The specific heat per site is then given by \cite{nagle1989}